haixpham/end2end_AU_speech/README.md

 * run extract_spectrogram.py to retrieve spectrograms.
 Again, please edit proper paths in this script.
 * download AU labels from here: [link](https://drive.google.com/open?id=1lhBKAHm2Vw_6MAdp6KK-uPVlXj_UBK-3)
 * run create_spectrogram_CTF.py to create CTF files.
-Rememver to edit paths.
+Remember to edit paths.

 If you use this code in your publications, please cite our paper: